-Unfaithfulness in a marriage is damaging to the relationship and more often than not therapy is required to end the lingering emotional and psychological damage.
-Sadly enough infidelity is one of the main reasons of divorce nowadays.
-The faithful, non-cheating partner can of course have a hard time with trusting their cheating partner.
+Unfaithfulness in a marriage is damaging to the relationship, and more often than not, therapy is required to end the lingering emotional and psychological damage.
+Sadly enough, infidelity is one of the main reasons for divorce nowadays.
+The faithful, non-cheating partner can, of course, have a hard time trusting their cheating partner.

 Luckily, you two do not have to do it on your own.
 Couples therapy after infidelity can be hugely beneficial.

 Having to deal with the debris and aftermath of an affair is hard.
 You and your spouse should not have to try and deal with it alone.
 But, your most trusted partner in the world has just betrayed you, so who can you go to for help?

 Both the non-cheating and the cheating partner can benefit from this therapy.
 In most cases, the non-cheating partner will ‘play’ the victim, and of course, he or she is a victim.
 But don’t forget that also the cheating partner is a victim here.
 Else he or she would not have committed such an act.

 Couples therapy gives both of you a way to cope with the event and to express your feelings about the affair openly.
 Couples therapy is not meant to be used for justification: what has been done.